MND Australia

 • a mental health professional (e.g. counsellor or psychologist )

 People with MND have individual support needs rather than ‘a one size fits all’.
-Your local MND Association Advisor or Support Coordinator will be able to guide you towards the support you need.
+Your MND clinic, MND Association Advisor or Support Coordinator will be able to guide you towards the support you need.

-When making changes to how you look after your mental health, it can help to change one thing at a time.
+When you change how you look after your mental health, it can help to do one thing at a time.

 You might want to try:

-• making small changes, like spending more time sitting outside rather than working on or maintaining the garden
+• making small changes, like spending more time sitting outside rather than working in the garden

-• thinking about what you eat and drink, such as cutting down a little on coffee, alcohol, sugar or other foods and drinks that might make you feel over stimulated or just plain blah!
+• cutting down a little on coffee, alcohol, sugar or other foods and drinks that might make you feel overstimulated or a bit blah!

-• building on things you already do, like listening to music you find relaxing more regularly, or watching more television shows and movies you enjoy or find comforting.
+• doing more of the relaxing and comforting things you already do, like listening to music, playing new online games or watching more tv shows and movies you enjoy.

-• organising to do things you enjoy at times when you are normally less drowsy or fatigued
+• do things you enjoy at times when you normally have more energy

-• you can try to think about things in ‘small pieces’.
-You may find it less daunting to tackle challenges in one small piece at a time
+• tackle challenges in one small piece at a time

-• if you have limited energy, let go of non-essential tasks and focus on things that are meaningful to you and that you really enjoy doing
+• if you have limited energy, focus on meaningful things that you really enjoy doing

-• talking with your occupational therapist about changes that can be made within your home to help you save energy
+• talk with your occupational therapist about changes in your home to help you save energy and minimise fatigue

-• talking with your occupational therapist and speech pathologist about assistive technology and aids about how you might modify an activity so that it remains possible
+• talk with your occupational therapist and speech pathologist about assistive technology and aids to support speech and communication

-• being open to getting more help at home if needed, as this could reduce the stress and effort around day to day activities
+• be open to getting more help at home, for example an NDIS or aged care package to reduce the stress and effort of day to day activities

-• planning ahead can increase your sense of control and ease fear
+• planning ahead to support your sense of control and ease fear

-• accept offers of assistance made by your family and friends
+• accept offers of help from your family and friends

-• join your local MND association for support and guidance.
+• join your local MND Association for support and information about support groups or information sessions near you.

-Doing things that you enjoy and find relaxing can lift your mood, like listening to music.
+Doing things you enjoy and find relaxing can lift your mood.
 You may find learning more about the activities below helpful.

 Music therapy

-Music therapy is a research-based practice in which music is used to actively support people to improve functioning and well-being.
+With music therapy, music is used to support people to improve functioning and wellbeing.

 Learn more about music therapy